cklutzke/StaticTGC/README.md

 1. Make sure you have current versions of git and npm on your local machine.

-2. Clone the desired branch of this repo to your local machine.
+2. Globally install vue-cli 3 (currently in beta) by running "npm install -g @vue/cli".
+Confirm that you installed version 3 by running "vue -V".

-3. Run "npm install" in the project root directory to install dependencies.
+3. Clone the desired branch of this repo to your local machine.

-4. Run "vue ui" to start the vue-cli console.
-[Assumes vui-cli gets installed in step 3.
-Test this.]
+4. Install dependencies by running "npm install" in the project root directory.

-5.
+5. Run "vue ui" to start the vue-cli console.
+Open the project.
+Run the Serve task.
+This will serve the project on localhost:8080 with hot reloading.

 TODO List

-Replace the favicon.
+Test the GETTING STARTED instructions above on a clean machine.

 Import bootstrap-vue.